VikramMAA/Vikrams-personal-website-0.2/exampleSite/content/blogs/Local-SEO.md

  - Search engine rankings

 image: /images/Localseo.jpg
 description: "Are you tired of your business being overshadowed by the competition online?
 Do you want to bring the heat to your business's online presence?
 Look no further!
-Read about how local SEO can help."
+Read how local SEO can help."
 toc:
 ---
 Are you tired of your business being overshadowed by the competition online?
 Do you want to bring the heat to your business's online presence?
 Look no further!
-Read about how local SEO can help.
+Read how local SEO can help.
 <!--more-->